phetsims/perennial/data/README.md

 phet-io-state-unsupported - A manually supported list of sims that do not support state, and shouldn't be tested as such.
 Any sim in this list will not have its state wrapper fuzzed on CT.

+voicing (auto-generated) is the list of all simulations that have the voicing feature.
+This is noted in package json " phetFeatures.supportsVoicing".